-Notice of Negative Information - FACT Act
+Notice of Negative Information — Part of FACT Act

 The FACT Act requires creditors to give an early warning notice, which is to alert you that something is amiss with an account.
 However, the notice is not a substitute for your own close monitoring of your credit reports, bank accounts, and credit card statements.
 A financial institution that extends credit must send you a notice no later than 30 days after negative information is furnished to a credit bureau.
 Negative information includes late payments, missed payments, partial payments, or any other form of default on the account.